cerner/fhir.cerner.com/content/millennium/r4/clinical/request-and-response/communication.md

  * The `received` parameter may be provided:
    * Once with the `ge` prefix.
    * Twice with the lower value prefixed by `ge` and the higher value prefixed by `le`.
+   * Must be provided with a time component.

 ### Headers